By: Nick Vaughn

 “I don’t really know anything about the golf team,” said freshmen student, Te Wayne

 All people see is the Masters and other major golf tournaments that are nationally televised.
 Which is mostly because golf is not a favorite sport for the American people.
 In fact, it is not even in the top five spots to watch, so the amount of air time the sport gets pales compared to football or basketball.
 But to reach those heights, there is a ladder to success and, just like in any other sport, is the next step before the pros, if that is the goal.
+Follow this weblink here to find out the best place to play golf in terms of comfort and fun.

 That is the goal for one such student — Sophomore student, Clayton Keck.